ginstrom/paladin-novel/manuscript/chapter-07.md

 The priest nodded slowly, his weathered fingers stroking his beard as he continued his quiet assessment.
 "Old places often hold more than stone and memory.
 They remember what they once were."
 His eyes lingered on something in Gond's expression that hadn't been there before—a subtle shift in the set of his shoulders, perhaps, or the way he held his head.

-"And what was this place?"

-"A sanctuary of Alanyi.
-A place where the wounded came for healing, where the lost found direction."
-Sim's voice carried quiet reverence.
-"Where hope was kindled in the darkest hours."

 Gond met the priest's eyes, searching for judgment or expectation.
 He found only patient understanding, as if Sim knew exactly what had transpired in the depths below but would wait for Gond to speak of it in his own time.
 The priest's hands remained still at his sides, but his breathing had deepened slightly—the posture of a man who sensed change but would not press for answers.

-"Hope," Gond repeated softly, tasting the word like something foreign.
-The concept seemed as fragile as morning mist, as impossible as the vision he might or might not have experienced.

-"A powerful thing," Sim said quietly.
-"Dangerous, too.
-Hope can drive men to greatness or madness, depending on how they carry it."

 They stood in comfortable silence, watching the stars wheel overhead.
 Around them, the refugees slept peacefully under the protection of ancient walls.
 The warmth in Gond's chest pulsed gently, and he found himself wondering what other changes were stirring within him—changes he could feel but not yet name.